-This is a pretty classic argument between a T.P.R.S. practitioner and a traditionalist.
-Fortunately, science doesn’t care whether or not we “believe” it, so our argument, as we shall see, has been mostly settled for us by VanPatten, Keating and Leeser.
+This is a pretty classic argument between a C.I. practitioner and a traditionalist skill-builder.
+Fortunately, science doesn’t care whether or not we “believe” it, and our argument, as we shall see, has been mostly settled for us by VanPatten, Keating and Leeser.

 Let’s prep our brains for this.
 Here we go: